Power crisis deepens as Guddu plant trips

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-KASHMORE: The power crisis deepened on Thursday as various districts in Punjab, Sindh and Balochistan faced power outages when three units of Guddu Thermal Power Plant tripped owing to dense fog.
+KASHMORE: The power crisis deepened as various districts in Punjab, Sindh and Balochistan faced power outages on Thursday as three units of Guddu Thermal Power Plant tripped owing to dense fog.

 A day earlier, at least four power plants, including Guddu, Baloki, Nishat and Nishat Choniyan, tripped due to smog.
-The Pakistan Electric Power Company (PEPCO) temporarily extended the duration of loadshedding in Punjab, including Lahore, as there was a shortfall of 250MW after the plants tripped.
+Pakistan Electric Power Company (PEPCO) temporarily extended the duration of load-shedding in Punjab, including Lahore, as there was a shortfall of 250MW after the plants tripped.

-KASHMORE: The power crisis deepened on Thursday as various districts in Punjab, Sindh and Balochistan faced power outages when three units of Guddu Thermal Power Plant tripped owing to dense fog.
+KASHMORE: The power crisis deepened as various districts in Punjab, Sindh and Balochistan faced power outages on Thursday as three units of Guddu Thermal Power Plant tripped owing to dense fog.

 A day earlier, at least four power plants, including Guddu, Baloki, Nishat and Nishat Choniyan, tripped due to smog.
-The Pakistan Electric Power Company (PEPCO) temporarily extended the duration of loadshedding in Punjab, including Lahore, as there was a shortfall of 250MW after the plants tripped.
+Pakistan Electric Power Company (PEPCO) temporarily extended the duration of load-shedding in Punjab, including Lahore, as there was a shortfall of 250MW after the plants tripped.